Electric car buying guide

 While electric vehicles may be expensive to buy or lease, electric cars and vans are exempt from Vehicle Excise Duty ('car tax').
 Owners of electric vehicles will therefore save around £145 per year compared to an average conventional petrol or diesel car (VED Band F).

 Fuel costs are also very low due to the competitive price of electricity (fuel duty is zero-rated) and to the high efficiency of the vehicles themselves – fuel costs can be as low as 3p per mile (depending on tariff).
 For an annual mileage of around 10,000 miles, switching from a conventional to an electric car or van could save you around £800 in fuel costs alone.
+To see how much you could save in fuel bills compared to petrol or diesel cars, visit our Fuel Cost Calculator.

 For drivers in and around London, the other major running cost to consider is the Congestion Charge.
 All electric cars are currently eligible for the Ultra Low Emission Discount Scheme on the London Congestion Charge, giving them a 100% discount on the Congestion Charge (although vehicles need to be registered and pay an annual £10 fee).
 With a standard £11.50 payable daily charge without the discount, this could provide a potential annual saving of over £2,000.